Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 Muscle-related pain typically involves:

-- Dull, achy sensation
+- Dull, achy discomfort

 - Muscle spasms or tightness

-- Often follows exertion or poor posture
+- Pain that often follows exertion or poor posture

 - No radiation into the legs

-- Worsens with movement; usually short‑term
+- Pain that worsens with movement and is usually short-term

 Disc-related pain often involves: